 Your orchids will do well under normal room temperatures with indirect light from an east or west window.
 During the short days in the winter they can even be moved to direct light or placed in a south window.
 Orchids can be placed in an interior room or on an office desk if placed under a grow light.

-Here is a great article on how to grow indoor orchids.
+Here is a great article on how to grow and care for indoor orchids.

 5. Christmas Cactus

 A healthy Christmas cactus in full bloom makes a great gift or decorating your interior.

 Christmas cactus is easy to care for and can be grown indoors throughout the year.
 The flowers range in color from yellow, salmon, pink, fuchsia, and white or combinations of those colors.

 When a Christmas cactus is taken to its permanent home, place it in a sunny location indoors.
 A north or east window gives the ideal light.
 If you want to grow it indoors in a south or west window, you should shade the plant with thin curtains.